Earthquakes on May 9, 2026

 43.5 km---✓ ReviewedUSGS →

-A magnitude 4.1 earthquake was recorded 127 km S of Boyolangu, Indonesia on May 9, 2026 at 22:09 UTC.
-At a depth of 43.5 km, the event was shallow crustal.
+This magnitude 4.1 event was detected 127 km S of Boyolangu, Indonesia on May 9, 2026, with origin time 22:09 UTC.
+The event originated approximately 43.5 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at -9.271°, 111.987°.
+Coordinates: -9.271°, 111.987°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09